Template Mode Hierarchies for Binary Black Hole Mergers: Binary Black Hole Waveforms

 As mentioned in the introduction, the \bbh{s} we consider have total mass $M = 100\,M_\odot$.
 For these binaries, interferometers such as advanced LIGO are most sensitive to \gw{} frequencies emitted by the binary during the late inspiral and merger; and, therefore, the templates and signals needed in our study are those constructed entirely from \nr{} simulations.
 The simulations were produced with the \texttt{Maya} code~\cite{Haas:2012bk,Healy:2011ef,Bode:2011xz,Bode:2011tq,Bode:2009mt,Healy:2009zm} of the \nr{} group at Georgia Tech. \texttt{Maya} uses the \texttt{Einstein Toolkit} \cite{et-web} which is based on the \texttt{CACTUS} \cite{cactus-web} infrastructure and \texttt{CARPET} \cite{Schnetter-etal-03b} mesh refinement.
 Evolution thorns were generated with the \texttt{Kranc} \cite{Husa:2004ip} code generator.

 We considered a variety of \bbh{} configurations in quasi-circular orbits.
-Table~\ref{tab:NR} gives the characteristics of each binary: \bh{} mass ratio $q = m_1/m_2$, dimensionless spin parameters $\chi$, angle $\zeta$ between the \bh{} spin and the $z$-axis in the $xz$-plane, initial separations $d/M$, and grid spacing $\Delta/M$ in the finest refinement level, and the covering factors $\tau_{2,2}$ when only the (2,2) mode is used as the template and $\tau_{2,*}$ which includes all the $| m | \le \ell = 2$ modes in the template (see next section).
+Table~\ref{tab:NR} gives the characteristics of each binary: \bh{} mass ratio $q = m_1/m_2$, dimensionless spin parameters $\chi$, angle $\zeta$ between the \bh{} spin and the $z$-axis in the $xz$-plane, initial separations $d/M$, and grid spacing $\Delta/M$ in the finest refinement level, and the covering factors $\tau_{2,2}$ when only the (2,2) mode is used as the template and $\tau_{2,*}$ which includes all the $| m | \le \ell = 2$ modes in the template (where the covering factor $\tau$ is defined in the next section).
 The configurations are classified into three series.
 Series Q consists of \bbh{} with non-spinning \bh{s}.
 For the series S, at least one of the \bh{s} is spinning and aligned with the orbital angular momentum; thus, there is no precession.
 Finally, the series P consists of precessing binary systems.

 The templates and signals were built from strains $h_+$ and $h_\times$ obtained from the Weyl Scalar $\Psi_4$, one of the outputs of the simulations.
 Specifically, we decompose the Weyl Scalar $\Psi_4$ produced during the simulation into spin-weighted spherical harmonics as